 Another benefit to Wealthfront’s cash account is the interest rate, which is currently 8x higher than the national average.
 This makes the cash account a no-brainer for individuals who want to maximize earnings and be protected with FDIC insurance with little effort on their part.

-The current Wealthfront Cash Account interest rate is .85%.
-This is 5 times the national average.
+The current Wealthfront Cash Account interest rate is 2.55%.
 The rate will vary based upon market interest rates.

 Even though interest rates are currently low, it’s possible that they will rise in the future.
 So, it’s good to invest in a cash account that strives to offer higher interest payments than competitors.